 B. Kathleen Gallagher

-Ph.D. in Public Affairs, University of Colorado Denver, 2014
+Ph.D. in Public Administration, University of Colorado Denver, 2014

 M.A.
 Modern Art Connoisseurship and the History of the Art Market, Christie’s Education, 2003